rur/good/README.md

 The `good` tool embeds a web GUI in a Golang project.

 - CLI that generates plain, grok-able code
-- Self contained server with basic dependencies
+- Self contained with basic dependencies
-- Embedded assets
+- Fully embedded assets and templates
 - Classic HTML template composition
 - Boring tech, fewer surprises